-Explanation: E) Because meaning has multiple levels you can paraphrase to ensure you understand literal content, the ultimate intention, and the emotional content or feeling behind the speaker's statement.
+Explanation: E) Because meaning has multiple levels, you can paraphrase to ensure you understand the literal content, the ultimate intention, and the emotional content or feeling behind the speaker's statement.

-A coworker states, "Please be sure to submit all status reports two days before the monthly departmental meeting."
+A coworker states, "Please ensure that you submit all status reports two days before the monthly departmental meeting."

-19) Which of the following paraphrases for literal content?
+18) Which of the following paraphrases for the literal content of the given statement?